robyftp/Tree/README.md

-## Why was the picture sent to prison?
-It was framed.
+## Why did the tomato blush?
+Because it saw the salad dressing.